SuperIlu/DOjS/README.md

 ## Compile the Linux version of DOjS
 There is an experimental Linux version of DOjS.
 It only supports a subset of the DOS version and should be considered ALPHA!
 See [this](README_Linux.md) file for more information.

+## Compile the Win32 version of DOjS
+There is an experimental Win32 (Windows98 or never) version of DOjS.
+It only supports a subset of the DOS version and should be considered ALPHA!
+See [this](README_win32.md) file for more information.

 # Notes
 ## 3dfx/Glide3